-Kenny Crookston was appointed to the CEO role with BBE in April 2018 following a lifetime’s involvement in various aspects of brass banding.
+Kenny Crookston was appointed to the CEO role with BBE in 2018 following a lifetime’s involvement in many aspects of brass banding.

 In 2004, Kenny was appointed as Editor of British Bandsman and, over the next 14 years, became renowned as an incisive commentator on brass bands, as well as maintaining a regular presence at major events across Europe.
-He has produced major events like British Bandsman’s 125th Anniversary Concert at Symphony Hall, Birmingham (2012) and, on a number of occasions, the Internet live-streaming of the European Championships.
-In addition, he is a member of the Brass in Concert Festival board and an advisor to Norway’s leading brass entertainment event, Siddis Brass.
+He has produced notable events like British Bandsman’s 125th Anniversary Concert at Symphony Hall, Birmingham (2012) and, on a number of occasions, the Internet live-streaming of the European Championships.
+In addition, he is an advisor to the Brass in Concert Festival board and to Norway’s leading brass entertainment event, Siddis Brass.